Big Techday 25

 Talks

-Here you can find the talks for Big Techday 2023, that took place on July 7th at Motorworld Munich.
+Here you can find the talks given at our Big Techday 25, which will take place at Motorworld Munich on October 24th.

 Topics